ghapsara/guruhhapsara.dev/src/content/2022-05-04-may-the-pod-affinitiy-be-with-you/index.md

   - persistent-volume
   - EBS
   - AWS
-description: If there’s any resistance of kubernetes adoption, that'd be a reluctance of using the kuberntes persistent volume.
+description: If there’s any resistance in adopting kubernetes, that'd be a reluctance of using persistent volume.
 I’m myself concerned with this as well.
 When it comes to dealing with storages in kubernetes, I find it saner to just delegate the problem to high abstractions like operators and charts.
 This absence of hands-on experience leaves me a question of how to use persistent volume.
 cover: "./david-werbrouck-RfXv1snaYEI-unsplash.jpg"
 coverUrl: "https://unsplash.com/photos/RfXv1snaYEI"
 coverAuthor: "bigkids"
 ---

-This time I’m going to talk about a workaround of combating persistent volume common issues.
-In this post, I’m examining persistent volume provisioning configured with the default EKS GP2 storage class with Elastic Block Storage as volume instances.
+This time I’m going to talk about a workaround of combating a palpable persistent volume issue.
+In this post, I’m examining persistent volume provisioning configured with the GP2 storage class in EKS with Elastic Block Storage as volume instances.
 Other storage classes are highly probable to have different behaviors, the written solution may not be applicable.

 I’ll kick start our space exploration by confessing my false acquaintance of persistent volumes.